Kingbot13/blog-server/README.md

 Here is a list of the routes.
 Make sure to precede the routes with your server uri (https://server_uri/api/some_path) when fetching data.

-- api/sign-in (post route)
+- api/sign-in (post route).
+This route is looking for `username`, `password`, `confirmPassword` fields and the optional `firstName` and `lastName` fields.
-- api/posts (get and post routes)
+- api/posts (get and post routes).
+The post route is looking for the `title` and `content` fields.
+The user must be signed in to create a post.
-- api/posts/:id (get, put, and delete routes)
-- api/posts/:id/create-comment (post)

-Those routes are simple and self explanatory.
+- api/posts/:id (get, put, and delete routes).
+The put route is looking for the `title` and `content` fields.
+The delete route just needs the post id (sent as a url parameter).
+The user must be signed in to update or delete posts.
+- api/posts/:id/create-comment (post).
+This route is looking for the `content` field.
+The user must be signed in to leave a comment.

 **Thank you for checking out my blog-server project!**